Izenda7Series/docs/ui/doc_role_setup.rst

       Data Model Access

-   In Data Model Access tab, tick items Data Sources to select data sources that the role can access.
+   In Data Model Access tab, tick items in Data Sources to select data sources that the role can access.

        It is possible to select only some fields of a table.
-In this case, users of the role will only see selected fields in the table. |br|
+In this case, users of the role will only see selected fields in the table.

+       Tick **Show selected items only** checkbox to manage the list easily.
+This option is available from version 2.9.0. |br|

 #.
 In Permissions tab, configure permissions for this role similarly to :ref:`Tenant Permissions <Edit_Tenant_Permissions>`.